virtru/virtru-sdk-samples-electron/virtru-drive-sync/README.md

-# Virtru Desktop Encrypt App
+# Virtru Drive File Sync

 #### Written in nodejs using Electron